- My account

 L2TP was developed in 1999 to replace flawed PPTP and L2F protocols.
 For the most part, it is utilized in conjunction with IPSec tunneling protocol since L2TP does not provide encryption or authentication features itself.
 However, together these two provide a robust and secure solution, preventing data from being altered when moving between sender and receiver.
 The combination of L2TP and IPSec makes web browsing a secure experience, thanks to 256-bit key encryption.
 Besides that, it encrypts the authentication process.
 L2TP has built-in support for various operating systems and even mobile devices.

-While the L2TP/IPSec duo is a decent solution for your privacy, it lacks in terms of dealing with geo-blocking and can suffer from VPN blocking.
+While the L2TP/IPSec duo is a decent solution for your privacy, it lacks in terms of dealing with unblocking different services and can suffer from VPN blocking.
 L2TP/IPSec is slower than the newer OpenVPN and IKEv2 protocols, and it requires a lot of computing power as it is very CPU intensive.
 Overall, L2TP is a good choice if OpenVPN and IKEv2 are unavailable.

 PPTP is one of the most widespread and easy-to-operate protocols out there.
 Cisco initially engineered it for Microsoft employees to have a stable internet connection when working from home.
 It is also very old.
 Having been developed in ancient by technology’s standards 1999, this protocol is pretty outdated with more secure and fast alternatives like OpenVPN or IKEv2 available to everyone.